-Sewage discharged by the project mainly derives from slurry water, equipment washing water and domestic sewage produced during construction.
-As the suspended solids and organic matter contained in the sewage may block the sewers and pollute water sources, we will appropriately treat the sewage in accordance with the Class III standards for the second time phase specified in Discharge Limits of Water Pollutants (《水污染物排放限值》) (DB44/26-2001) issued by the Environmental Protection Bureau of Guangdong Province (廣東省環境保護局) and the Administration of Quality and Technology Supervision of Guangdong Province (廣東省品質技術監督局).
-The washing venue for the construction machinery and equipment is equipped with a ground sink which is connected to temporary grease trap and sedimentation tank.
-After precipitation, the treated sewage will be used for ground sprinkling and plant watering, etc..
-Slurry water produced during construction will be discharged from the grit chamber after sedimentation.
-In addition, after a pre-treatment in the simplified tank system of the construction camp site to meet the Class III standards for the second time phase specified in Discharge Limits of Water Pollutants (《水污染物排放限值》) (DB44/26-2001) of local standard in Guangdong Province, the domestic sewage will be imported to a municipal pipe network for further treatment at the Sewage Treatment Plant of Buji.
+As the construction works in the year were mainly structural and decoration works, sewage only derives from few washing water.
+In addition, after a pre-treatment in the simplified tank system of the construction camp site to meet the Class III standards for the second time phase specified in Discharge Limits of Water Pollutants (《水污染 物排放限值》) (DB44/26-2001) of local standard in Guangdong Province, the domestic sewage will be imported to a municipal pipe network for further treatment at the Sewage Treatment Plant of Buji.